verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 ### Verify that managed cluster registration has completed

-After these steps have been completed, return to [verify registration for multicluster installation]({{< relref "/docs/setup/install/multicluster.md#verify-that-managed-cluster-registration-has-completed" >}}).
+After these steps have been completed, return to [Verify that managed cluster registration has completed]({{< relref "/docs/setup/install/multicluster.md#verify-that-managed-cluster-registration-has-completed" >}}).